damianhakert/damianhakert.github.io/source/_posts/2015-09-14-remote-agile-at-gitlab.markdown

 ---

 Every month on the 22nd a new version of GitLab is released.
-It always includes major changes, including features, bug fixes and performance improvements.
+It always includes major changes, with features, bug fixes and performance improvements.
 We haven't missed a single month since our inception.

 We are completely remote, save for the office in San Francisco that not a single developer frequents (a 10,000km commute is a bit much for most).
-We do not have predefined teams and almost everyone works independently (i.e. lacks someone telling them what to do).
+We do not have predefined teams and almost everyone works independently (i.e. someone telling them what to do).

 We do not practice any specific agile methodology, but meet the principles